daattali/beautiful-jekyll/_posts/2016-12-22-principal-component-analysis.md

 ![Data Set](/img/pc4.png)

-At the moment the data set which is depicted in oval shape in on the x-y axis, where x could be the age and y could be the attendance.
+At the moment the data set which is depicted in oval shape on the x-y axis, where x could be the age and y could be the attendance.
 These are the 2 dimensions that are currently used to measure the data set.

 As already discussed there is a principal component or a line that will split the data set for maximum variance as show below.